hpc4cmb/cmbenv/README.md

                     Use the osx-conda-gcc config.
             - NO.  Use the osx-conda-clang config.

+### Special Notes for OS X

+Apple's operating system can be challenging to work with when building larger compiled packages that do not use X Code.
+The native compilers do not support some languages and features, and installing external compilers (gcc) require care to ensure that all dependencies are also built with the same compiler.
+Here are some recommendations:

+  - Whenever you update your OS, also ensure that X Code and the commandline tools have been updated.

+  - If using macports or homebrew, wipe and reinstall these when you upgrade your OS to a new major version.

+If you have trouble with python or gcc on OS X, try testing the "osx-conda-clang" config.
+This should be the most stand-alone solution since it uses only the system clang compiler.
+Downsides of this are the lack of fortran support and perhaps other features like OpenMP threading.

 ### Custom Configurations

 Create or edit a file in the "configs" subdirectory that is named whatever you